kennedyvitorino/kennedyvitorino/README.md

 See a little about me:

-- 🤓  passionate about programming
+- 🤓  Passionate about programming
-- 🎓  student of Systems Analysis and Development at UNINASSAU
+- 🎓  Student of Systems Analysis and Development at UNINASSAU
 - 🖥️  Learning and Evolving in Backend Development

 ##